tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    no effect on ExecQueue's caller besides those which modify files on disk (encoding an audio file, for example).

+.. class:: ExecQueue2([callback])

+   This is a class for executing multiple Python functions in parallel across multiple CPUs and performing the ``callback`` function upon their results.

+.. method:: ExecQueue2.execute(function, args[, kwargs])

+   Queues a Python function, list of arguments and optional dictionary of keyword arguments.

+.. method:: ExecQueue2.run([max_processes])

+   Executes all queued Python functions, running ``max_processes`` number of functions at a time until the entire queue is empty.
+   This operates by forking a new subprocess per function with a pipe between them, executing that function in the child process and then transferring the resulting object back to the parent before performing an unconditional exit.
+   The parent process then performs ``callback`` on each returned object as they arrive.

+   Queued functions that raise an exception or otherwise exit uncleanly do not perform ``callback``.
+   Likewise, any side effects of the called function have no effect on ExecQueue's caller.

 Messenger Objects
 -----------------